ricky-watson-g/gcp-dm-lab-templates/README.md

-# qwikLABs HOL DM Templates
+# qwikLABs Hands on Labs Deployment Manager Templates
 This repo provides guidance and standard templates for those creating [GCP Deployment Manager](https://cloud.google.com/deployment-manager/) scripts in their qwikLABs Hands on Lab (HOL).